Search other staff

 Research Areas

-Trauma and memory studies, holocaust and genocide studies, childhood studies, child soldier narratives, African life writing, social media technologies.,
+Trauma and memory studies, genocide studies, childhood studies, child soldier narratives, African life writing, digital media,

 Profile